 Durdle Door is the iconic image of the Jurassic Coast.
 Over time, crashing waves have eroded most of the limestone leaving a glorious natural arch stranded in the sea.
 It’s a fantastic sight and an easy 5-minute walk from the Durdle Door car park.

-But to quickly come and go would be a mistake.
-This part of the Jurassic Coast has some of the finest scenery anywhere in Dorset.
+his part of the Jurassic Coast has some of the finest scenery anywhere in Dorset.
 Just beside Durdle Door, the magnificent sweeping sands of Man O’War beach provided an attractive beachy nook.
 If the weather is blessing you, take a quick dip in these sheltered waters.

-If the weather is not so kind, an amble along Durdle Door beach staring up at towering vertical faces of rock is the perfect way to appreciate the Dorset cliffs.
 If you’re feeling more energetic, hike along undulating paths clinging to cliff edges with glorious views both along the coast and out to sea.
 It’s one of the many great short walks on the Jurassic Coast.

 5 – WEYMOUTH